Sacrifice (Elton John song): Critical reception

+David Giles from Music Week wrote, "Probably the best track from his slightly disappointing recent LP.
+Elton's in subdued, wistful mood — it's a ballad, and that's where his strength lies these days — but it bears the stamp of true songwriting genius, the innate sense of which chord goes next to make the most interesting tune."
+Much more critical, Iestyn George of Record Mirror described "Sacrifice" as "a hackneyed old ballad written by Bernie Taupin (also responsible for one of Cliff Richard's recent aberrations) which is blown out of all proportion in the production suite".

 Chart performance

 "Sacrifice" was initially released as a single in 1989 but stalled at number 55 in the UK and at number 18 in the US in March 1990.
 In mid-1990, English DJ Steve Wright began playing the song on BBC Radio 1, soon followed by many more radio DJs.
 The song was then re-released as a double A-side single, along with "Healing Hands", and reached number one in the UK in June 1990.
 Thus, it became John's first solo number-one single in the UK Singles Chart, remaining on the top spot for five weeks.
 With this re-release, Elton John also got his first number one in France and stayed on the chart for 26 weeks.